GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### The manifest {: #manifest }

 The manifest is the configuration file of a Chrome extension.
-It is a required JSON file that must be located at the root of the project.
+It is a required JSON file that must be located at the [root of the project][dev-basics-structure].
 It provides the browser with a blueprint of the extension, with important information such as:

 - The name of the extension, a description of what it does, the current version number, and what icons to use.
 - The [Chrome API][api-ref] keys and [permissions][doc-perms] that the extension needs.